SAP/sap-commerce-db-sync/docs/user/USER-GUIDE-DATA-MIGRATION.md

 > **NOTE**: For SAP Commerce Cloud make sure the extensions are actually being loaded by the manifest.json

-Make sure you add the source db driver to **commercedbsync/lib** if necessary.
+Make sure you add the source/target DB driver to **commercedbsync/lib** if necessary.
+Use _external-dependencies.xml_ file for this, as 3rd party dependencies are managed by Maven.

 ## Configure the extensions
 Configure the extensions as needed in your **local.properties**.
 See the [Property Configuration Reference](../configuration/CONFIGURATION-REFERENCE.md).